Finistere/antidote/README.rst

 .. image:: https://readthedocs.org/projects/antidote/badge/?version=latest
   :target: http://antidote.readthedocs.io/en/stable/?badge=stable

-Antidotes is a declarative dependency injection micro-framework for Python 3.6+.
+Antidotes is a dependency injection micro-framework for Python 3.6+.
 It is designed on two core ideas:

 - Keep dependency declaration close to the actual code as it's deeply related.
 Dependency injection is about removing the responsibility of building dependencies from their clients.
 Not separating how a dependency is built from its implementation.
 - It should help creating maintainable code in a straightforward way and offer effortless integration.

-Hence it provides the following features:
+It provides the following features:

 - Ease of use
     - injection anywhere you need through a decorator `@inject`, be it static methods, functions, etc..